Knot doubling operators and bordered Heegaard Floer homology: Direct computation of CFAA(Y,B 3)

+which are represented by immersed genus-$1$ surfaces as shown in Figure \ref{fig:genus1immersed}.
+From the figure, we can see that $D_{19}$ is simply an immersed copy of a domain with the same geometry as $D_{17}$ (with a single Reeb chord), so it always counts for the differential.
+(Alternately, we may give an explicit proof by considering the composition of $D_{19}$ with the rectangle $R_{25} + \dots + R_{30}$ and arguing as above.)
+There are 8 domains of this type.
+On the other hand, $D_{20}$ does not have a cut that can go to the boundary, which would be needed to make it compatible with the sequence $(-\rho_2, -\rho_3)$, so it does not have any holomorphic representatives.
+There are two enlargements of $D_{20}$ with the same property. \\

-By inspecting the long list of the index-$1$ domains in $\HH'$, we see that they all fall into one of the classes just described.
-We may thus sort the list into those that support holomorphic representatives and those that do not.
-Using this list, we may then record the differential on $\CFDD(\HH',0)$ as a $245 \times 245$ matrix with entries in $\AA_\rho \otimes \AA_\sigma$, although for obvious reasons we do not record this matrix here.
+Combining the results above, we have: \begin{proposition} If the complex structure on $\Sigma$ is sufficiently stretched, then $780$ of the $1,013$ positive, index-1 domains count for the differential on $\CFDD(\HH',0)$, as indicated in Table \ref{table:domains}. \end{proposition} Using this list, we may then record the differential on $\CFDD(\HH',0)$ as a $245 \times 245$ matrix with entries in $\AA_\rho \otimes \AA_\sigma$, although for obvious reasons we do not record this matrix here.

-By counting the multiplicity of $w$ in each domain (whether it counts for the differential or not), we can determine the relative Alexander gradings of all of the generators.
+By counting the multiplicity at $w$ of each domain (whether or not the domain counts for the differential), we can determine the relative Alexander gradings of all of the generators using \eqref{eq:relalex}.
 We find that the generators of $\CFDD(\HH',0)$ all fall into three consecutive gradings, which for now we arbitrarily declare to be $-1$, $0$, and $1$.
 In the end, after we evaluate all tensor products, the symmetry of $\CFK(S^3, D_{J,s}(K,t))$ will show that this was the correct choice.
 We do not explicitly list all of the gradings here, however.